The zmanim you need and trust…on the go.

 - Tap Add a Website again and enter the URL www.myzmanim.com

-- Android does not yet have built-in support for web filtering, so you’d need to install a third-party filter from the Google Play store.
+- At the time of this writing, Android does not yet have built-in support for web filtering, so you’d need to install a third-party filter from the Google Play store.